fieldtrip/website/example/ica_eog.md

 ## Example dataset

 You can run the code below on your own data.
-Alternatively, try with the [ArtifactMEG.zip](https://download.fieldtriptoolbox.org/tutorial/ArtifactMEG.zip) example MEG dataset, which is used for all figures below.
-This spoecific MCTF MEG dataset was acquired continuously without any stimulation or task.
-The CTF dataset is organized in trials of 10 seconds, but since there are no discontinuities between trials, we can treat it as a continuous recording.
+Alternatively, try with the [ArtifactMEG.zip](https://download.fieldtriptoolbox.org/tutorial/ArtifactMEG.zip) example MEG dataset.
+This 151-channel CTF MEG dataset was acquired continuously with trials of 10 seconds, without any stimulation or task.
+The CTF dataset is organized in trials of 10 seconds; as there are no discontinuities between trials, we can treat it as a continuous recording.

 To load this dataset into MATLAB and preprocess with FieldTrip, use: